EternityForest/THUNDERWARS/README.md

 * Can or should this project or desired new behavior be reinforced by attaching it to something you already do?
 * Can this be scheduled for a specific time, or as a recurring event?
 * What specific positive Implementation Intentions[^1] (When/If X, I will Y) can you form about this?
+* How can the task be broken down into the smallest possible steps [^7]

 #### 🛡 DEFENSIVE STRATEGY